For such a comparatively small market, luxury brands focus a lot of attention on the Land Down Under.

 It’s no surprise then that Rolex has always been a popular brand here.
 The 115-year-old watch brand has always been known for marrying prestige and luxury with sporty functionality; creating tool watches par excellence.

 Yet it’s still a welcome surprise to hear that Rolex, in partnership with The Hour Glass, has established their largest boutique in the Southern Hemisphere – and one of the largest standalone Rolex boutiques in the world – right in the middle of the Sydney CBD.

-Located at 192 Pitt Street on the corner of Market Street, the new boutique occupies three floors of a heritage-listed building, overlooking the heart of Sydney’s luxury shopping precinct.
+Rolex Sydney is located at 192 Pitt Street on the corner of Market Street, the new boutique occupies three floors of a heritage-listed building, overlooking the heart of Sydney’s luxury shopping precinct.
 The new boutique is a 400 square meter temple to all things Rolex, a veritable place of worship for Australian watch aficionados.

-A striking backlit emerald aqua wall spans the ground and first floor, highlighting Rolex’s rich heritage – its wave motif referencing the iconic Oyster, the world’s first waterproof wristwatch.
+A striking backlit emerald aqua wall spans the ground and first floor, highlighting this Sydney Rolex’s rich heritage – its wave motif referencing the iconic Oyster, the world’s first waterproof wristwatch.
 This intense green is referred around the boutique, creating accents that harmonize a refreshed colour palette.
 The walls mix textures from walnut brown wood to beige-coloured stone.